k13667027/Cluadex/docs/advanced-setup.md

 ## Provider Launch Profiles

 Save a profile once, launch with one command.
-Profiles are stored in `.claudex-profile.json`.
+Profiles are stored in `.cluadex-profile.json`.

-Once a profile is saved, Claudex skips the Anthropic login screen automatically on first run.
+Once a profile is saved, Cluadex skips the Anthropic login screen automatically on first run.

 ```bash
 # initialize a profile